 |Fresh mung beans sprouts|

 Pale yellow flowers appear in clusters which eventually develop into thin cylindrical pods.
-Pods are 6 to 10 cm in length, each having 10 to 15 seeds.
+Pods are 6 to 10 cm in length, each having about 10 to 15 seeds.

 The seed (bean) color exhibits a wide variation at maturity from being predominantly shiny green to light-green, deep-green, greenish-yellow, to rarely black-mottled.